 My followers really got into the whole process!
 It was quite a lively discussion over on the socials!

 We have completed many wood toolbox projects over the years and it was fun to have you help out with the decisions!

 Let’s talk about some of the steps that it took to prep this piece for paint.

 A good vacuuming with the shop vac was in order.
 Then a good scrubbing with a solution of hot water and Simple Green.

 The day was a sunny and gorgeous so after the scrubbing, I set the wood toolbox outside in the sun to dry.

 When the wood toolbox was completely dry, I applied two coats of Zinsser Clear Shellac to seal in any oils or stains that might bleed through.

-The next step was to change the look of the industrial style casters I found on Amazon.
-The casters were a reasonable price but had a shiny and new silver-ish metal that I am not a fan of.
+The next step was to change the look of the industrial-style casters I found online.
+The casters were reasonably priced but had a shiny and new silver-ish metal that I am not a fan of.

 easy caster makeover